-- I. Duties and Liabilities of Trustees.
+- I.Duties and Liabilities of Trustees.

 - II.
 Rights and Powers of Trustees.

 - III.
 Disability of Trustees.

 - IV.
 Rights and Liabilities of the Beneficiary.

 - V. Kinds of Trusts.

 - A. Constructive Trusts.

 - B. Resulting Trusts.

 - C. Public Charitable Trusts.

 - D. Religious Charitable Trusts.

 - E. Private Trusts.

 - 1. Lord Duddington, Equity and Trusts. - 2.
 B.M.Gandhi, Equity, Trusts and Specific Relief, Eastern Book Company Delhi - 3.
-Alastair Hudson, Understanding Equity And Trusts (Paperback) published by Taylor and Francis Inc. - 4.
+AlastairHudson, Understanding Equity And Trusts (Paperback) published by Taylor and Francis Inc. - 4.
 Judith Bray, Student's Guide to Equity and Trusts, University of Buckingham, Cambridge University Press - 5.
 Mohamed Ramjohn, Sourcebook On Trusts Law

-Local Laws-II (Optional)
+Local Laws-IV (Optional)

-Paper VI [Code -BLB810OP] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20
+Paper VII [Code - LB411OP] Time Duration: 3 Hours Max Marks = 100 Theory = 80 Continuous Assessment = 20

-Note: The subject includes a comprehensive and up to date study of various aspects of Local Laws.
+Note: The subject includes a comprehensive and up to date study of various aspects of local laws.
 The question paper shall be of 80 marks, spread over the whole syllabus, and shall comprise of three sections.
 Section A (very short answer type questions in about 10-20 words) shall have 10 questions, two questions from each unit carrying 2 marks each.
 Section B (short answer type questions in about 200-250 words) shall have 5 questions, one question from each unit carrying 6 marks each.
 All questions from sections A and B have to be answered.
 Section C (long answer type questions in about 400-500 words) shall have 5 questions, one from each unit carrying 10 marks each.
 Any three questions out of 5 have to be answered from this section.
-30 percent of the questions will be problem based.

-Objective: The objective of this paper is to introduce the students to various local legislations of the state of Jammu and Kashmir including their implementation and working.
+Objective: The objective of this paper is to introduce the students to various local legislations of the State of Jammu and Kashmir

-Unit I - The Jammu and Kashmir Juvenile Justice Act, 1997
+Unit I - Residential and Commercial Tenancy Act, 2012

-- I. Definitions (Section 2).

-- II.
-Special Procedure for Juveniles (Section 14).

-- III.
-Enquiry by Board (Section 15).

-- IV.
-Delinquent juvenile (Section 18-21).

-- V. Presumption and Determination of Age (Section 32).

-- VI.
-Appeal and Revision (Sections 37-38).

-- VII.
-Primer on Juvenile Justice (Care and Protection of Children) Act, 2000.
+- I. Definitions (Section 2). - II.
+Tenancy (Sections 4, 5, 6). - III.
+Power of Rent Controller (Section 10). - IV.
+Rights of Landlord and Tenants (Sections 12, 14, 16). - V. Termination of Tenancy (Sections 21-22) - VI.
+Procedure for Rent Controller and Appellate Rent Tribunal (Sections 31-33). - VII.
+Bar of Jurisdiction of Civil Courts (Section 35).